Expand / Collapse

 Data Collection

-“The EU-LFS data collection is carried out through mainly four modes: personal visits, telephone interviews, web interviews and self-administered questionnaires.
+“The EU-LFS data collection is carried out mainly through four modes: personal visits via CAPI or PAPI, telephone interviews, web interviews and self-administered questionnaires.

 Most countries conduct the interview only with computerised questionnaires.
-Seven (Czechia, Germany, Greece, Malta, Poland, Slovakia and the Former Yugoslav Republic of Macedonia) use both computerised and paper questionnaires and three countries (Bulgaria, Romania and Montenegro) rely solely on paper questionnaires (PAPI).
+Seven countries (Czechia, Germany, Greece, Malta, Poland, Romania and Slovakia) use both computerised and paper questionnaires.
+Only Montenegro solely relies on paper questionnaires (PAPI).

 Anonymization